Alvan-Dmello/GCP_ETL_Pipeline/README.md

 - Looker

 # Repository Folders
-- Data - Contains the data files downloaded from the [CDC]([url](https://data.cdc.gov/Case-Surveillance/COVID-19-Case-Surveillance-Public-Use-Data/vbim-akqf/about_data)) website
+- Data - Contains a readme file which has the link to the CDC website from where the data was downloaded
 - Colab Notebook - Contains the notebook used to authenticate GCP and perform preprocessing on data ingested from GCS
 - Looker - Contains the Looker
 - Report - Contains the project report which contains detailed steps and results about how the project was performed and analysed.